Updates for Existing Adminsoft Users

 Click here to view Version History

-Technical Info on the new mechanism for hot/web updates
+Technical Info on the mechanism for hot/web updates

-With the 2012 version we have replaced the old GECL.exe with a new Adminsoft.exe and MainMenu.app.
-(We have provided a new (and very small) GECL.exe that merely calls Adminsoft.exe, so that sites who have been running the new VFP9 platform don't have to change shortcuts on all workstations.)
+With the 2013 version, we replaced the old GECL.exe with a new Adminsoft.exe and MainMenu.app.
+(We provided a new (and very small) GECL.exe that merely calls Adminsoft.exe, so that old shortcuts will still work.)
 The master program files for the utilities library and all modules (*.APP) are all now located in an "\Adminsoft\_Apps" folder.
 The automatic update program will make a backup copy of old program files (in an "Old" sub-folder), before it overwrites them with a newer version.

-The new Adminsoft.exe program maintains a working copy of the master program files (*.APP) in an "Adminsoft" sub-folder hanging off the local computer's Windows "Temp" folder, and uses these when running the software.
-This allows the master files to be updated while users are running their local copy of the software ("hot updates").
-When users close out of the software, and go back into it, Adminsoft.exe will update the local working copy with any new master *.app files that have just been installed.
+The new Adminsoft.exe program maintains a local working copy of the master program files (*.APP) in an "Adminsoft" sub-folder hanging off the user's Windows "AppData\Local" folder, and uses these when running the software.
+This allows the master program files to be updated while users are running their local copy of the software ("hot updates").
+When users close out of the software, and go back into it, Adminsoft.exe will update the local working copy with any new master *.app files that have just been updated / installed.
 This scheme has additional advantages in that it should reduce network traffic, and allow the software to run slightly faster (if local hard disk speed is faster than access to the server over your LAN).

 You can set up a Windows Scheduler task to check for updates at 6.00am, say.
 This should "start in" the "\Adminsoft" folder on your server, and run the "AdminsoftWebUpdate.exe" program in that folder.
 (If you have two or more separate datasets that run different modules, then the "Start In" folder should be that of the main data set - which runs the most modules.
 If necessary, you can set up another scheduled task (with a different "Start In" folder), to run updates for any other datasets that use other modules not run in the main dataset.)